 Likewise, you can also direct “eye traffic” through your furniture.
 If you want to emphasize the height of a vase, you may place a smaller vase followed by a medium vase followed by a large vase.
 This will easily be noticed, yet can help create rhythm in your home.

 Another powerful tool used to create rhythm is contrast.
 Even in some songs, dramatic pauses can create a powerful impact.
 Likewise, you create a dramatic visual impact with contrast.
-The most common contrasting colors are black and white, but many opposing colors like red and blue can have this effect as well.
+The most common contrasting colors are black and white—think the “subway” types of tile that are so popular in bathrooms—but many opposing colors like red and blue can have this effect as well.

 Like radial symmetry, radiation is creating rhythm revolving around your focal point in a room.
 This will establish the balance in your space while creating the rhythm you desire.